Regent's Canal: New uses

 A new purpose was found for the canal route in 1979, when the Central Electricity Generating Board (CEGB) installed underground cables in a trough below the towpath between St John's Wood and City Road.
 These 400 kV cables now form part of the National Grid, supplying electrical power to London.
 Pumped canal water is circulated as a coolant for the high-voltage cables.
 The canal is frequently used today for pleasure cruising; a regular waterbus service operates between Maida Vale and Camden, running hourly during the summer months.

-Due to the increase in cycle commuting since the 2005 London Bombings and increasing environmental awareness, the canal's towpath has become a busy cycle route for commuters.
+The canal's towpath has become a busy cycle route for commuters.
 National Cycle Route 1 includes the stretch along the canal towpath from Limehouse Basin to Mile End.
 British Waterways carried out several studies into the effects of sharing the towpath between cyclists and pedestrians, all of which have concluded that despite the limited width there were relatively few problems at the time of the audits.
 More recently, in 2019, The Guardian reported on instances of conflict between pedestrians and cyclists.